 Belly Button: the earliest ones (sold on 8 backs without warranty) are a bit uneven looking.
 By the time you get to the 8-backs with warranty, the belly button looks anatomically correct.

 Waist Punch Feature: the earliest versions have a stopper, so when you twist the waist, it swings back to punch, but stops in the middle.
 A bit later in the year that stopper was removed, so the punch action doesn’t stop quite in the middle, but keeps moving a bit beyond that.
-This is also evident in early Skeletor figures, and possibly Man-At-Arms and Beast Man as well.
+This is also evident in early Skeletor figures, as well as all other first release first wave figures.

 Sword: the early ones seem to be marked 4 or 9.
 The earlier numbered swords tend to be a darker blue/gray color, although you can look at many examples and few will be the exact same shade.